sowcow/blog/content/posts/the-shining.md

 And that layer I found to be most enjoyable.
 It offers plenty of what is not exactly shown, yet it is there.
 That makes it for actually a haunted hotel, and shining is an actual faculty on part of the viewer, that allows to reconstruct that layer.

+# Theory

+My favorite theory is that Jack hallucinated the closed door scene, because he ate a load of poppies that Halloran stashed in that room, because he was running smuggling operation.
+Rangers were also involved in it.